getditto/safer_ffi/guide/src/callbacks/closures.md

 ## Back to Rust

-In Rust, the situation is quite more subtle, since the properties of the closure are not wave-handed as they are in C, and instead, there are very rigurous things to take into account:
+In Rust, the situation is quite more subtle, since the properties of the closure are not wave-handed like they are in C. Instead, there are very rigurous things to take into account:

   - #### `'static`